-- What will be done during the treatment and how will it affect me? - How often do I need this treatment?
-(Treatment schedule) - Will I need to be hospitalised for a treatment, or is this treatment done as an outpatient?

-- What are the side effects or risks (short term and long term) of this treatment? - How can I best prepare myself for this treatment? - What should I avoid or not do while having this treatment? - How will this treatment affect my daily life?
-Will I be able to work, exercise and do my usual activities? - Does this treatment treat my symptoms of NET? - What are the costs for my NET treatments?
-Are my treatments covered by Medicare, Pharmaceutical Benefits scheme (PBS) or my insurance?
+- How often do I need this treatment?
+(Treatment schedule) - Will the treatment reduce my NET symptoms? - Can I have written information about my treatment? - Is there a home support program for this treatment, so I can have this at (or closer to) home? - Where will I have my treatment?
+How long will it take (short appointment, day stay, overnight)? - What are the side effects or risks (short term and long term) of this treatment? - How can I best prepare myself for this treatment? - What should I avoid or not do while having this treatment? - How will this treatment affect my daily life?
+Will I be able to work, exercise and do my usual activities? - Can a have a holiday while on treatment?
+Can I travel internationally while on treatment?